Department of Geography, Geo-Informatics and Climatic Sciences

 Duration:

-BMTE is a three – year DAY programme conducted through Coursework and Examinations over a THREE year period (six Semesters).
+BGS is a three – year DAY programme conducted through Coursework and Examinations over a THREE year period (six Semesters).
 The duration of each semester is seventeen weeks (17 weeks).

 Examination Regulations: